fattorib/ZeRO-transformer/README.md

 JAX codebase demonstrating an application of [ZeRO](https://arxiv.org/abs/1910.02054)-style optimizer sharding using only ```jax.pmap```.
 This codebase was used to train a 1.1B parameter transformer model on a TPU v3-32, something that would not be possible with standard data parallel training.

 # Todos:
-1. 1.1B training log
-2. Finish readme install instructions, etc
+- [ ] Finish readme install instructions, etc
-3. Write up how everything works
+- [ ] Write up how everything works

 # Configuration Setup